RBSystems/crestron-s2-alexa/README.md

   - Select 'Alexa Skills Kit'
   - Enter the Skill Id from the Skill noted above.

+- Add the Function code
+    - build/zip the lambda function
+    ```
+    PS src\crestronControl> dotnet lambda package -c Release -o ../CrestronLambda.zip -f netcoreapp2.1
+    ```

+    - Select '.Net Core 2.1' Runtime
+    - Upload the zip file produced from the Build above.
+    - Enter the 'Handler' in the format: assembly::namespace.class-name::method-name. (e.g. 'crestronControl::crestronControl.Function::FunctionHandler')

+- Click 'Save'

 - Connect Alexa Skill to Lambda
   - Return to your Crestron Alexa Skill within the [Alexa Developer Console](https://developer.amazon.com/alexa/console)
   - Add an Endpoint
     - Enter the ARN for the lambda function above in the 'Default Region' field.

+## Testing the System
+Once the App is built and running, the lambda function is created, and the Alexca Skill is created and installed, it's ready to test.

+- Add the Skill to Alexa by saying 'open <crestron skill name>' or through the [Alexa Dashboard](https://alexa.amazon.com/spa/index.html#skills/your-skills)
+- Say a command:
+  - 'Alexa, tell <invocation name> to turn the volume up'
+  - 'Alexa, tell <invocation name> to turn the volume down'
+- Verify that the volume increases/decreases.

 ## Development Requirements